-Fatigue or tiredness is a common symptom during pregnancy.
+Fatigue is a common symptom during pregnancy.
 Some women may feel exhausted throughout their pregnancy, while some may hardly feel tired at all.
-Although experience with fatigue tends to vary, most women will at least feel more tired than usual during their pregnancy.
+Although experience with fatigue tends to vary, most women will feel more tired than usual during their pregnancy.
 Fatigue during pregnancy is most common during the first trimester.
 It tends to go away during the second trimester, but will usually return in the third trimester.
-Here is a look at fatigue during pregnancy.

 Fatigue During Pregnancy First Trimester